 Gilson Road Cemetery is one of the most unsettling and fascinating cemeteries in southern New Hampshire.

-It features very old graves, flickering lights, paranormal energy fields at the back of the cemetery, and more-than-average anomalies in photographs, even under difficult conditions.
+It features very old graves, flickering lights, paranormal energy fields at the back of the cemetery, and weird anomalies in photographs.

 In other words, it’s an ideal location for paranormal research.

 Although one book reported otherwise, Gilson Road Cemetery is still very haunted, day and night.

 This website, Hollow Hill, was the first website to report ghosts at Gilson Road Cemetery.
 I’m proud of my original research.
 It’s been one of my largest projects, covering over a dozen years.